Get

 1. Seek Recommendations From Trusted Sources

 Word of mouth is a powerful tool for finding a reliable vet.
 Contact friends, family, neighbors, and fellow pet owners for recommendations.
 Ask about their experiences, both positive and negative, to gain valuable insights into local veterinary options.
-More than half of Americans own a pet, so it shouldn’t be hard to find opinions about your local veterinarians.
+More than half of all Americans own a pet, so it shouldn’t be hard to find opinions about your local veterinarians.

 2. Research Local Veterinary Clinics